 When was SAP selling software that was in a pre-digital age?
 SAP never sold a general paper ledger.
 There was no pre-digital policy that SAP’s license covered.
 SAP has always been a software company.
-Software and the data it creates is stored digitally.
-It is not stored any more digitally in 2018 than it was when SAP became very popular in the 1980s.
+Software and the data it creates are stored digitally.
+It is not stored any more digitally in 2018 than when SAP became very popular in the 1980s.

 This commentary about SAP developing pre-digital age policies is misdirection and deception, pure and simple.

 Second, what is machine-driven data input?
 Is that application integration?
 Sounds like it.

 - When did SAP not have application integration?

 - Also, why would it cause the number of users to explode?

 There is no evidence of greater uncompensated usage due to any new technology change.

 When SAP was first purchased, it was integrated with the legacy systems of its customers.
 Right from the first implementation. (oh yes, and even R/2 was…….say it with me now, “DIGITAL”)

 Something which apparently few are interested in bringing up is that true indirect access is only very rarely an issue.